Michigan makes CWS finals with 15-3 win over Texas Tech

 No Big Ten team has won the title since Ohio State in 1966.

+“The conference has grown in baseball,” Bakich said.
+“In 2015 it was a coming-out party.
+We had five teams go to the postseason for the first time ever.
+We had 53 drafted players, which tied the Pac-12.
+And ever since then we’ve done a good job as a conference of sending teams to the postseason, of having players go off to professional baseball or get drafted.
+The more we can do this, I think the more the Big Ten in baseball can continue to grow and be perceived as a major sport on par with some of the other major conferences in baseball.”

-Michigan starter Karl Kauffman (12-6) beat the No. 8 national seed Red Raiders (46-20) for the second time in a week.
-Kauffman, who pitched seven innings last Saturday in a 5-3 victory, worked out of trouble in three innings and left after the sixth.
+Kauffman (12-6), who pitched seven innings last Saturday in a 5-3 victory, worked out of trouble in three innings and left after the sixth.

 Tech’s Micah Dallas (7-2), who took his first loss of the season after a rough three-inning outing against the Wolverines last week, was knocked out in the second after the first three batters reached.
 John McMillon was the first of six Tech relievers, and five of them gave up at least one run.